Countly/countly-sdk-documentation/react_native_bridged/next.md

   <h2>Recording events</h2>
 </div>
 <p>
-  We will be recording an <strong>purchase</strong> event below.
+  We will be recording a <strong>purchase</strong> event below.
 Here is a quick summary of the information with which each usage will provide us:
 </p>
 <ul>